Quantum computational chemistry

 \subsubsection{Configuration interaction}

-The configuration interaction (CI) method generates a correlated wavefunction by considering excitations above a reference state, typically the HF state.
-If all determinants are included, we recover the full configuration interaction (FCI) wavefunction.
-The FCI wavefunction can be generated by considering all excitations above the HF wavefunction
+The configuration interaction (CI) method generates a correlated wavefunction by considering excitations above a reference state, typically the Hartree-Fock state.
+If all determinants are included, we recover the full configuration interaction (FCI) wavefunction, generated by considering all excitations above the Hartree-Fock wavefunction

-where $C$ are parameters to be variationally optimised.
-As considering all determinants is classically intractable, the CI method is typically limited to including a small number of excitations above the reference state; single excitations (CIS), double excitations (CISD), and occasionally triple excitations (CISDT).
-However, as low energy excitations dominate the ground state wavefunction, these truncations produce good approximations to the ground state energy~\cite{helgaker2014molecular,szabo2012modern}.
-If the reference state is a MCSCF state, the method is known as multireference configuration interaction (MRCI).
-The CI method suffers from two major limitations.
-The method converges slowly to the FCI wavefunction, as a result of its linear parametrisation.
-Furthermore, the energy obtained from a CI calculation is not proportional to the size of the system (not `size extensive')~\cite{romero2017strategies}.
+where $C$ are parameters to be optimised according to the Rayleigh-Ritz variational principle.
+The Rayleigh-Ritz variational principle states that the energy expectation value of a parametrized wavefunction is greater than or equal to the lowest energy eigenvalue of the Hamiltonian being measured.
+As considering all determinants is classically intractable, the CI method is typically limited to including a small number of excitations above the reference state: single excitations (CIS), double excitations (CISD), and occasionally triple excitations (CISDT).
+However, as low energy excitations dominate the ground state wavefunction in many physical systems, these truncations can still produce good approximations to the ground state energy~\cite{helgaker2014molecular,szabo2012modern}.
+The CI method is effective at recovering dynamic correlation, but less effective at recovering static correlation~\cite{helgaker2014molecular}.
+If the reference state is a MCSCF state, the method is known as multireference configuration interaction, which seeks to recover dynamic correlation on top of the static correlation described by the MCSCF state.